 Toggle: English / Spanish

-Although the earliest cases of toxic shock syndrome involved women who were using tampons during their periods (menstruation), today less than half of current cases are associated with such events.
+The earliest cases of toxic shock syndrome involved women who used tampons during their menstrual periods.
+However, today less than one half of cases are linked to tampon use.
 Toxic shock syndrome can also occur with skin infections, burns, and after surgery.
 The condition can also affect children, postmenopausal women, and men.

 Risk factors include:

-Tampon use (particularly if you leave one in for a long time)
+- Tampon use (with higher risk if you leave one in for a long time)

 - High fever, sometimes accompanied by chills